Gluten Sensitivity – Are you a Glutton for Gluten?

 Lastly, when people go gluten-free, they usually start ingesting other grains in place of gluten.
 In some cases, this may initiate an immune response very similar to eating gluten.
 This is a notion called cross-reactivity.
 Cross-reactivity is the ability of an antibody to bind with similar-looking parts on different proteins called epitopes.
 This phenomenon is also known as molecular mimicry.
 Up to 82% of gluten sensitive patients have antibodies to other foods including rice, milk, beef, sheep, and eggs.
 Other studies have identified cross-reactivity with chocolate, sesame, hemp, rye, kamut, buckwheat, sorghum, millet, spelt, amaranth, quinoa, yeast, tapioca, oats, coffee, corn, and potatoes.
 As you can see, a lot of the foods that people use to replace gluten in their diet are on this list.
 Luckily, there is a test that we recommend that looks at these cross-reactivities as well as other common food sensitivities in those that are unresponsive to gluten elimination.

-The Texas Regional Health Approach to Gluten Sensitivity
+The Houston Medical and Pain Center Approach to Gluten Sensitivity

 By listening to your unique story, we help you uncover why you don’t fell well and what you can do about it.
-Call us today to schedule a personal health consultation.
+Call us today at 281.688.4888 to schedule a personal health consultation.

 - Vojdani A, O’Bryan T, Green J, McCandless J, Woeller K, Vojdani E, Nourian E, Cooper E, Immune Response to Dietary Proteins, Gliadin and Cerebellar Peptides in Children with Autism, Nutritional Neuroscience, Volume 7 Number 3 (June 2004), pp. 151–161.